 The Australian Matting Company has been working closely with the health and aged care industries since established in 1994.
-And, with that experience, we at Amco have developed a well suited range of non slip mats for one of the most demanding industries, health and aged care.
+And, with that experience, we at Amco have developed a well suited range of non slip mats and hospital mats for Australia and New Zealand in one of the most demanding industries, health and aged care.

 Special considerations should be taken when working out what non slip mats should installed in a particular area of use.